Strapchay/auto-annotated-portfolio/content/pages/index.md

     title: >-
       I’m a FULL-Stack web developer that loves making apps that have impact in the real world.
+    subtitle: >-
-    subtitle: "Having 3+ years experience as a full-stack web developer allows me to navigate various aspects of software development.
+      Having 3+ years experience as a full-stack web developer allows me to navigate various aspects of software development.
 I bring a comprehensive approach to building scalable and efficient systems.
-With a huge focus on testing, clean code and code maintainability in general.\_.
+With a huge focus on testing, clean code and code maintainability in general.
 My expertise lies in a comprehensive range of technologies including Python, Django, Flask, FastAPI, JavaScript, TypeScript, React, Next.js, Node.js, Express, GraphQL, AWS, GCP and many more.
 With a deep understanding of these tools and frameworks, I excel in crafting dynamic and scalable full-stack applications that meet the evolving needs of modern businesses.
-Let me bring my wealth of experience and technical prowess to your next project."
+Let me bring my wealth of experience and technical prowess to your next project.
     styles:
       self:
         height: auto